Tommy Prince: Monte Majo

-In November, 2019, a Bravery In Arms documentary was produced of the First Special Service Force assault on Monte Majo.
+In November, 2019, a Bravery In Arms documentary was produced of the Force assault on Monte Majo.
 In the documentary, Prince's accomplishment was described while showing the actual location of the battle.

 Anzio

-After breaking through the German Bernhard Line, the 1st Special Service Force was then moved to Anzio, where a U.S. and Allied landing had been contained and was heavily under attack.
-The 1st Special Service Force, now comprising about 1,200 men, was tasked with holding several miles of perimeter against a full German division.
+After breaking through the German Bernhard Line, the Force was then moved to Anzio, where a U.S. and Allied landing had been contained and was heavily under attack.
+The Force, now comprising about 1,200 men, was tasked with holding several miles of perimeter against a full German division.

-On 5 February 1944, near Littoria, Prince was sent forward by Lt.
-Col. Gilday to report the location of several German assembly points, including artillery positions.
+On 5 February 1944, near Littoria, Prince was sent forward by Gilday to report the location of several German assembly points, including artillery positions.
 When Prince failed to return the following day, Gilday feared that he had been killed or captured by the Germans.
 However, Prince suddenly emerged from the darkness into Gilday's post two nights later and reported to Gilday how he had found a deserted farm house close to major German gun positions.
 With Prince still observing from inside the farmhouse, German patrols had then arrived and occupied the house.
 Prince had managed to elude the Germans searching the house without being discovered and had then hid in the attic for another day until the Germans left.

 The following night after this report, Prince was sent back by Gilday to the same farmhouse bearing thousands of feet of communications wire.
-From the abandoned farmhouse about 200 m from the enemy assembly area, he could report the location of their emplacements using 1400 m of telephone wire.
+From the abandoned farmhouse about 200 m from the enemy assembly area, he could report the location of their gun emplacements using 1400 m of telephone wire.
 The next day, an artillery duel developed as the Allies attempted to knock out the guns reported by Prince, and one of these rounds cut the telephone wire.
 Prince discovered some farmer's clothes in a closet in the house, found some tools in the farm shed, and walked out dressed as a farmer weeding the crops.
 Locating the damaged wires, he rejoined them while pretending to tie his shoelaces.
 He made a show of shaking his fist at the nearby Germans, then again toward the Allied lines.
 Returning to his lookout spot he continued his reports, and over the next 24 hours four German batteries were knocked out of action.
 In all he spent three days behind enemy lines.